-Why Are Debts Cancelled?The lender may cancel your debt for a number of reasons:
+A lender might cancel your debt for any number of reasons, including:

-- You've made an debt settlement agreement to pay part of the debt and have the other part cancelled.
+- You've made a settlement agreement to pay part of the debt and have the other part canceled.

 - The lender has a business policy of discontinuing collection activity after a certain period of time.